theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 * Why is the building named after him?
 * How did the Homage to Julia come about?
 She was still alive when the building was built.

+Now back inside to look at a sixties project. the Health Center

 ## Friendship Hall

+Where we gather

 ### Gardner Dailey ~ Architect ~ 1895-1967